t413/SinglePaged/_includes/code-of-conduct.md

 ### Purpose

 Boston DevOps values the input, knowledge, experiences, and involvement of individuals and organizations that comprise Boston’s DevOps community.
-A primary goal of Boston DevOps (also known as BDO) is to be inclusive to the largest number of devops and related practitioners, with the most varied and diverse backgrounds possible.
+A primary goal of Boston DevOps (also known as BDO) community, meetups, and slack is to be inclusive to the largest number of devops and related practitioners, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe, and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.
 Misconduct and unacceptable behavior or conduct not in keeping with the spirit and intent of the Boston DevOps Citizens Code of Conduct will be subject to sanctions by the community leaders as appropriate.
 All sanctions will be governed through principles and procedures characteristic of Natural Justice.